hluk/CopyQ/src/scriptable/README.md

 removeData(mimeOutputTab)
 ```

+Valid only in automatic commands.

 ###### mimeSyncToClipboard (application/x-copyq-sync-to-selection)

-Valid only in Linux/X11 in automatic commands.

-If the format exists the Linux/X11 mouse selection data will be copied to clipboard after all automatic commands are run.
+If exists the X11 selection data will be copied to clipboard.

+The synchronization will happend after all automatic commands are run.

 ```js
 removeData(mimeSyncToClipboard)
 ```

+Valid only in Linux/X11 in automatic commands.

 ###### mimeSyncToSelection (application/x-copyq-sync-to-clipboard)

-Valid only in Linux/X11 in automatic commands.

-If the format exists the clipboard data will be copied to Linux/X11 mouse selection buffer after all automatic commands are run.
+If exists the clipboard data will be copied to X11 selection.

+The synchronization will happend after all automatic commands are run.

 ```js
 removeData(mimeSyncToSelection)
 ```

+Valid only in Linux/X11 in automatic commands.